 Michael Kolodner spent much of his career designing and managing systems for tracking information.
 Most recently managing a Salesforce database for the Reconstructionist Rabbinical College and consulting with a sister organization, Michael has previously designed databases for organizing membership for a co-op swim club to tracking global responses to the 9/11 attacks for the US State Department.
 Michael earned his BA in Middle Eastern Studies from Amherst College and put that degree to work in the Foreign Service, serving in Sana’a, Yemen and Washington, DC.
 Michael moved back to his home town of Philadelphia, where he supports the local food movement, and enjoys photography.
 Michael is a member of Spark's Shared Services Team, based out of Spark’s Philadelphia office.

 An Indiana native, Amanda is a graduate of Indiana University with a B.A. in Political Science and Spanish with minors in Latino Studies and Western European Studies.
-Amanda joined the Spark team in 2011 as an Americorps VISTA Outreach Coordinator excited to help bring Spark's unique model of individualized learning to Chicago.
-Prior to joining Spark Amanda volunteered with several organizations committed to improving educational opportunity for at-risk populations.
+A founding member of Spark's Chicago region, Amanda joined the team in 2011 as an Americorps VISTA Outreach Coordinator excited to help bring Spark's unique model of individualized learning to Chicago.
+Prior to joining Spark Amanda volunteered with several organizations committed to improving educational opportunity.
 Through her work with these programs, Amanda saw firsthand how critical volunteer involvement is in providing learning opportunities for youth in the community, as well as how one-on-one attention empowered students to achieve.
 Amanda firmly believes that all students should have the opportunity to reach their full potential and never ceases to be amazed by the incredible work of Spark students as they discover new possibilities for the future.
-After 3 years on Spark Chicago's program team, Amanda joined the National Team as Special Assistant to the CEO in 2014.
+After 3 years on the Chicago program team, Amanda joined the Shared Services team in 2014.

 Join a culture of possibility!
 Learn about career, fellowship and internship opportunities.Careers